dlsc-software-consulting-gmbh/FlexGanttFX/docs/_docs/2024-06-04-installation.md

 - lib - the FlexGanttFX libraries
 - tutorial - files to get you started

-## Step 4.
-Add JAR files to classpath
+## Add JAR files to classpath
 Assuming that you downloaded release 11.12.5 then add the following files (located in the distribution's lib folder) to your classpath.

 - flexganttfx-core-11.12.5.jar - contains various utility classes and the licensing support
 - flexganttfx-model-11.12.5.jar - all classes related to the data model (activities, rows, repositories)